(does not include airfare to Ecuador)

 Pre-trip orientation meeting will be held TBD.

-The group will convene in Napo Province, Ecuador, on June 29, 2019.
+The group will convene in Quito, Ecuador, on TBA.
 Participants may extend their stays at their own expense.
-(Airfare and meals are not included in the fee.)
+(Airfare is not included in the fee.)

 Open only to students traveling to Ecuador.